-Katie Couric’s ‘Jeopardy!’
-Gig Reportedly In Trouble After She Said Trump Supporters Should Be ‘Deprogrammed’
+Katie Couric's 'Jeopardy!'
+Gig Reportedly In Trouble After She Said Trump Supporters Should Be 'Deprogrammed'

-Katie Couric’s candid thoughts on Donald Trump’s supporters could create a sticky situation for her upcoming Jeopardy! gig, a new report indicates.
+Katie Couric's candid thoughts on supporters of former President Donald Trump could create a sticky situation for her upcoming Jeopardy! gig, a new report indicates.

 The former Today co-anchor said during an appearance on Bill Maher's show that the former president and other prominent Republicans had been spreading so many lies to his supporters that they now need to be deprogrammed.
 As the New York Post's Page Six noted, Couric did not hold back in her remarks, which pointed to misinformation about the alleged voter fraud that Trump claimed cost him the election.